 How to be a buyer in a sellers’ market

-Perhaps the biggest change in the homebuying process, however, is that we are now in a seller’s market.
+With home prices continuing to increase, we are now in a seller’s market.
 If you’re looking to buy, you need to be prepared to move fast to find your dream home.
 Taking your time, the leisurely decision process, the weighing of the options—all gone for now.

 A seller’s market is when supply is low and demand is high.
 The current housing inventory is as low as it’s been in years.
 Prices are at their highest national average since 2006.
 New construction is starting to make up for the imbalance, but it will be years until the houses are finished and relieve the problem of low supply.

 Demand is high for a couple of reasons.
 Mortgage rates remain near historic lows.
 Millions of Americans have been spending more time at home and rethinking their needs because of that.
 It appears that some form of remote work is likely to stick around for a while.
 Some are opting for more space outside of the cities, while others are prioritizing home offices and areas for remote learning.

 Buy like a Boy or Girl Scout: Be prepared

 So how do you prepare yourself to buy in a sellers’ market?